 I’m struggling with a bit of low grade depression these days.
-A combination of several recent events, a friendship that ended, some good old-fashioned family drama, a sense of feeling misunderstood have all contributed.
+A combination of everything that’s going on in the world, a friendship that ended, some good old-fashioned family drama, a sense of feeling misunderstood have all contributed.

 You know the drill.
 It’s the stuff of life.
 And to that end, we can all get a little down and have difficulty finding inspiration at times.